Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Application

 \section{Application}

-We present an analysis of the 2011 Private Education Expenditure Survey (PEES) in South Korea using the proposed bootstrap methods.
-This dataset has been studied by \citet{kim2017statistical}.
+We present an analysis of the 2011 Private Education Expenditure Survey (PEES) in South Korea using the proposed bootstrap testing methods.
 The purpose of this survey is to study the relationship between private education expenditure and the academic performance of students before entering college.

 A stratified two-stage cluster sampling design was used for the 2011 PEES, and strata consist of 16 first-tier administrative divisions, including most provinces and metropolitan cities of South Korea.
-For each stratum, the probability-proportional-to-size sampling design without replacement was conducted in the first stage, and the primary sampling unit was the school.
-Students are randomly selected in the second stage.
+For each stratum, probability proportional to size sampling with replacement was conducted in the first stage, and the primary sampling unit was the school.
+Students were randomly selected in the second stage.
 There are about 1\,000 sample schools and 45\,000 students involved in this survey.

 For student $i$ in the sample $A$, let $y_i$ be the academic performance assessed by the teacher, and it takes a value from 1 through 3 corresponding to low, middle and high academic performance, respectively.
-Associated with $y_i$, let $x_i$ be the covariates of interest.
-As discussed by \citet{kim2017statistical}, we consider the following covariates: after-school education, hours taking lessons provided by the school after regular classes in a month; private education, hours taking private lessons in a month; gender, 1 for female and 0 for male; household income per month; father's education, 1 for college or higher and 0 otherwise; mother's education, 1 for college or higher and 0 otherwise.
+Associated with $y_i$, let $\bx_i$ be the vector of covariates of interest.
+As discussed by \citet{kim2017statistical}, we consider the following covariates: after-school education, hours taking lessons provided by the school after regular classes in a month; father's education, 1 for college or higher and 0 otherwise; gender, 1 for female and 0 for male; household income per month; mother's education, 1 for college or higher and 0 otherwise; private education, hours taking private lessons in a month.

-In this section, we study the academic performance of students in middle school and high school separately, and we are interested in estimating the conditional probability of achieving high academic performance.
+In this section, we study the academic performance of students in middle school and high school separately, and we are interested in studying the conditional probability of achieving high academic performance.
 Specifically, consider the following logistic model,